How Low-cost Allegiant Air Pricing Strategy Compete with Big Airlines ✈️

 Allegiant Airline is one such airline.
 A highly profitable airline succeeds by offering cut-rate fares and filling planes close to capacity; mostly with leisure passengers hit with additional fees for just about every service the carrier offers.
 Allegiant airlines may be the cheapest fare there is, but it charges extra on each and every service like putting your bags on the bins or charging you for booking a flight on their website.

-In this article, we’ll be discussing the American airline Allegiant Airlines.
+In this article, we’ll be discussing the American airline which is Allegiant Airlines.
 How a small airline can set a profit when other airlines are struggling for the past decade from the ups and downs of the economy and the price of jet fuel.
 Australian airliners can learn from the Air Allegiant business model by tapping in a niche population that normally do not fly.

-How Allegiant Airline pricing works?
+How Allegiant Airline pricing works

 The airlines use dynamic pricing, or revenue management—as it helps the airline ensure that the optimum number of seats are sold at the best price and to ensure as much of the cabin is sold before departure, but not at prices that discourage buying, but also not at prices that they can’t support.
 Place available airfare tickets into price point buckets each day.
 With only a few in the lowest price bucket, then a few more in a middle bucket, and the rest of available tickets into the highest priced bucket.